pannusimran/reza-project/README.md

 ## 4) Limitations if any

-I does not faced any hard limitation regarding ,but i had tried to provide text animation in the app , but it has some limitiations regarding the number of time it performs to kill the animation.
+I does not faced any hard limitation regarding this ,but i had tried to provide text animation in the app , but it has some limitiations regarding the number of time it performs to kill the animation.

 # 5) Submitted by:
-<li>Simranjeet Kaur(1794821) </li>
+Simranjeet Kaur(1794821)